Reka Bread Recipe

 Mixing Tools

 Use a large mixing bowl, sturdy wooden spoon, and dough scraper for efficient dough preparation.
+A digital scale ensures precise ingredient measurements for consistent results.

 Baking Equipment